Yucca Leaf Spot

 Main causes: Fungi

-Timing: Year round, as Yucca retain their leaves
+Most active: Year round, as Yucca retain their leaves

-What is Yucca Leaf spot?
+What is Yucca leaf spot?

 Yucca leaf spot is a fungal disease of Yucca species, and some other succulents including Agave and Dracaena.